 What is Eczema?

-Eczema is more common than you may think.
-Many people have it and are looking for treatment solutions that help to manage and reduce symptoms.
-It’s a skin condition and type of dermatitis and skin problem that causes dryness, redness, and itchiness.
-As you may assume, it can be extremely frustrating and irritating when it’s at its peak.
-Many elements may cause your skin to overreact and flare up, such as stress, skincare products, detergents, and animals, to name a few.
+Eczema is a skin condition that causes dry and itchy patches of skin.
+It’s a common condition that isn’t contagious (Cleveland Clinic, 2022).
+Many factors may cause your skin to overreact and flare up, such as stress, skincare products, detergents, and animals, to name a few (NHS, 2019).
 Knowing what will trigger your eczema is a considerable advantage.
 It is vital to stay away from known triggers that can be detrimental to your skin.

 It’s good to point out that psoriasis is often confused with eczema.
 Although they have some similarities, they are different skin conditions.
 You can read more about the difference between the two conditions here.